mapbox/Hecate/README.md

 <h3 align='center'>OpenStreetMap API</h3>

 The primary goal of the hecate project is a very fast GeoJSON based Interchange.
-That said, the tooling the OSM community has built around editing is unparalled.
+That said, the tooling the OSM community has built around editing is unparalleled.
 As such, Hecate provides a Work-In-Progress OpenStreetMap Shim to support a subset of API operations as defined by the [OSM API v0.6](httpl://wiki.openstreetmap.org/wiki/API_v0.6) document.

 *Important Notes*